User Guide

 What happens if I lock myself out?

 Use the “Unlock Current IP” button on the settings page, or run wp login-delay-shield unlock-ip <your-ip> via WP-CLI.
+With no admin and no server access, open your pre-saved Emergency Recovery URL, or define WLDELAY_SAFE_MODE in wp-config.php.
 You can also wait for the lockout to expire (default: 60 minutes), or whitelist your IP in advance.
 As a last resort, deactivate the plugin by renaming its folder in wp-content/plugins/ via FTP/SSH.

 Does the delay affect successful logins?